Missouri

-Humans have inhabited what is now Missouri for at least 12,000 years.
-The Mississippian culture, which emerged at least in the ninth century, built cities and mounds before declining in the 14th century.
-When European explorers arrived in the 17th century, they encountered the Osage and Missouria nations.
+Humans have inhabited present-day Missouri for at least 12,000 years.
+The Mississippian culture, which emerged in the ninth century, built cities with pyramidal and other ceremonial mounds before declining in the 14th century.
+The Indigenous Osage and Missouria nations inhabited the area when European people arrived in the 17th century.
 The French incorporated the territory into Louisiana, founding Ste.
 Genevieve in 1735 and St. Louis in 1764.
 After a brief period of Spanish rule, the United States acquired Missouri as part of the Louisiana Purchase in 1803.
-Americans from the Upland South, including enslaved African Americans, rushed into the new Missouri Territory.
+Americans from the Upland South rushed into the new Missouri Territory, taking advantage of its productive agricultural plains; Missouri played a central role in the westward expansion of the United States.
 Missouri was admitted as a slave state as part of the Missouri Compromise of 1820.
-Many from Virginia, Kentucky and Tennessee settled in the Boonslick area of Mid-Missouri.
-Soon after, heavy German immigration formed the Missouri Rhineland.

-Missouri played a central role in the westward expansion of the United States, as memorialized by the Gateway Arch.
-The Pony Express, Oregon Trail, Santa Fe Trail and California Trail all began in Missouri.
 As a border state, Missouri's role in the American Civil War was complex, and it was subject to rival governments, raids, and guerilla warfare.
-After the war, both Greater St. Louis and the Kansas City metropolitan area became centers of industrialization and business.
+After the war, both Greater St. Louis and the Kansas City metropolitan area became large centers of industrialization and business.

 Today the state is divided into 114 counties and the independent city of St. Louis.

-Missouri's culture blends elements of the Midwestern and Southern United States.
+Missouri has been called the "Gateway to the West", the "Mother of the West", the "Cave State", and the "Show Me State".
+Its culture blends elements of the Midwestern and Southern United States.
 It is the birthplace of the musical genres ragtime, Kansas City jazz and St. Louis blues.
 The well-known Kansas City-style barbecue, and the lesser-known St. Louis-style barbecue, can be found across the state and beyond.

-Missouri is a major center of beer brewing and has some of the most permissive alcohol laws in the U.S. It is home to Anheuser-Busch, the world's largest beer producer, and produces an eponymous wine produced in the Missouri Rhineland and Ozarks.
+Missouri is a major center of beer brewing and has some of the most permissive alcohol laws in the U.S. It is home to Anheuser-Busch, the world's largest beer producer, and produces Missouri wine, especially in the Missouri Rhineland.
 Outside the state's major cities, popular tourist destinations include the Lake of the Ozarks, Table Rock Lake and Branson.

-Well-known Missourians include Chuck Berry, Sheryl Crow, Walt Disney, Edwin Hubble, Nelly, Brad Pitt, Harry S. Truman, and Mark Twain.
 Some of the largest companies based in the state include Cerner, Express Scripts, Monsanto, Emerson Electric, Edward Jones, H&R Block, Wells Fargo Advisors, Centene Corporation, and O'Reilly Auto Parts.
-Well-known universities in Missouri include the University of Missouri, Saint Louis University, Washington University in St. Louis.
-Missouri has been called the "Mother of the West" and the "Cave State", but its most famous nickname is the "Show Me State".
+Well-known universities in Missouri include the University of Missouri, Saint Louis University, and Washington University in St. Louis.